corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 This role should be provisioned at cluster boostrap time and should re-use previously created permissions for other roles.

-FlowExecutorRole- Once the vNode is created, a new CLI command will permit creation of such role for a given vNode.
+`FlowExecutorRole` - Once the vNode is created, a new CLI command will permit creation of such role for a given vNode to start new flows and enquire about the status of the running flows.

 ## Querying Permissions via HTTP RPC